james-millner/technomads-talk-1/slides/images.md

 ## Who am I?

-James Millner - Java Developer
+James Millner

 (Not the footballer)

+--

+## Software Engineer

+--

+## Java Primarily

+With abit of Go on the side.

 ---